majguo/liberty-aad-oidc/README.md

 ## Setup Azure Active Directory
 * You will first need to [get an Azure Active Directory tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-create-new-tenant).
 It is very likely your Azure account already has a tenant.
 Please note down your tenant/directory ID.
-* [Create Azure AD users](https://docs.microsoft.com/en-us/azure/openshift/howto-aad-app-configuration#create-a-new-azure-active-directory-user) if not existing, log down their emial addresses & passwords
+* Although this isn't absolutely necessary, you can [create a few Azure Active Directory users](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/add-users-azure-active-directory).
+You can use these accounts or your own to test the application.
+Do note down email addresses and passwords.
 * [Optional] [Create Azure AD security groups](https://docs.microsoft.com/en-us/azure/openshift/howto-aad-app-configuration#create-an-azure-ad-security-group) "admin" & "users" if not existing, add created users as group members, log down group IDs
 * [Create an Azure AD app registration for authentication](https://docs.microsoft.com/en-us/azure/openshift/configure-azure-ad-ui#create-an-azure-active-directory-application-for-authentication) if not existing, log down Application (client) ID & client secret.
 Fill in <b>Redirect URI</b> with the redirect URI of applicatoins to be deployed later:
   * https://<span></span>localhost:9643/oidcclient/redirect/liberty-aad-oidc-javaeecafe